Foundation for Australian Literary Studies FALS Book Club

 The Foundation of Australian Literary Studies launched our book club in November 2019 with an overwhelming show of support from the Townsville community.
 Our aim is to celebrate Australian writers across a vast genre of works.

-The club reads a range of Australian literature including titles from the Colin Roderick Award long and shortlists, recent Roderick award submissions, and old favourites.
+The club reads a range of Australian literature including titles from the Margaret and Colin Roderick Literary Award long and shortlists, recent Roderick award submissions, and old favourites.

 This is a no-shame book club - we aim to engage with Australian literature, however expertly or inexpertly.
 We encourage you to grab a drink and prepare for some friendly banter.
 Whether you read the book or the blurb, liked it or loathed it, we would love to see you there.